ctechfilmuniversity/ctechfilmuniversity.github.io/__content/readme.md

 # How to create a new post
 ## 1 Write post
-In order to write your post, use the MarkDown template, provided [here](template_post.md).
+In order to write your post, use the following MarkDown template.
 Name the file after your project title, e.g. "example-project.md".

-You can also copy the template from below:

 ```
 ---